johnpaulsmith/integer-factorization-app/README.md

-Integer-Factorization
+Integer Factorization
 =====================

 John Paul Smith

 A simple stand-alone program to demonstrate the basics of prime decomposition: input a positive integer and receive that integer's prime constituents.
-This general problem is a key component of public key cryptography.
+This general problem is a key component of public-key cryptography.

 I originally create this program to solve the third Project Euler challenge
 problem: http://projecteuler.net/problem=3.